markdalgleish/markdalgleish.com/source/_posts/2012-10-18-a-touch-of-class-inheritance-in-javascript.md

 ## Understanding prototypes with a touch of class

-Now that we've seen how simple object-to-object inheritance can be, it's time to look on our original example again with fresh eyes:
+Now that we've seen how simple object-to-object inheritance can be, it's time to look at our original example again with fresh eyes:

 ``` js
 var charlie = new Actor();